grafana/grafana/docs/sources/alerting/manage-notifications/template-notifications/_index.md

 [Using Go's templating language]({{< relref "./using-go-templating-language" >}})

-Write the content of your templates in Go’s templating language
+Learn how to write the content of your message templates in Go’s templating language.

 [Create message templates]({{< relref "./create-message-templates" >}})

-Create reusable templates for your contact points
+Create reusable message templates for your contact points.

 [Use message templates]({{< relref "./use-message-templates" >}})

-Use the templates in contact points to customize your notifications
+Use message templates to send notifications to your contact points.

 [Reference]({{< relref "./reference" >}})

-The data available when writing templates
+Data that is available when writing templates.